UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/installing/python_for_windows.rst.txt

 If you are confident in your use of the "DOS Box" or "powershell", command lines, feel free to use one of those.
 However, your life may be easier if you install "Git Bash", as then you can follow unix-style terminal instructions exactly, and do not have to translate.
 Also, your instructors are more experienced with Bash.

-From now on, if you hear the terms 'bash', 'shell' or 'terminal', know that this is the application that is being referred to.
+From now on, if you hear the terms "bash", "shell" or "terminal", or "commandline" know that this is the application that is being referred to.
+WE will use those tems interchangably to mean ANY command line.

 When you install Git Bash, you are installing git (and a git gui) as well, thus killing two birds with one stone!